Grill Cook Resume Example

 I always add any kitchen or hospitality courses I’ve taken.
 This helps employers see my commitment to professional growth and maintaining safe, clean kitchen standards.

-I always include a skills section with keywords like food prep, grill operation, and order accuracy.
+I always include a skills section with keywords like food prep, grill operation, and order accuracy, and I make sure my cover letter highlights these as well.
 These help my resume get noticed by hiring managers and applicant tracking systems.

 You can also list time management, multitasking, and safe food handling.
 Employers look for cooks who handle 15+ orders per hour without missing a beat or sacrificing quality.